-The University requires that graduate students maintain a cumulative GPA of 2.85 or above.
-If a student's GPA drops below 2.85, he or she will be placed on Academic Probation.
-The student has two semesters to bring his/her overall cumulative GPA back to 2.85 or above.
-A term GPA of 2.85 or above is required in the semester immediately following being placed on Probation; otherwise, the Division of Graduate Affairs will disqualify the student from the University.
-If the student obtains a term GPA of 2.85 or above, he or she is allowed to continue in the MSW program; however, he or she must still have the overall cumulative GPA of 2.85 or above by the end of the next semester or he or she will be disqualified from the University.
-"If at the end of the second semester the student has attained a 2.85 or better on all work attempted at San Diego State University, academic probation will be lifted" (Graduate Bulletin 2020-2021, p.
-70).
+The University requires that graduate students maintain a cumulative GPA of 3.0 or above.
+If a student's GPA drops below 3.0, he or she will be placed on Academic Probation.
+The student has two semesters to bring their overall cumulative GPA back to 3.0 or above.
+A term GPA of 3.0 or above is required in the semester immediately following being placed on Probation; otherwise, the College of Graduate Studies will disqualify the student from the University.
+If the student obtains a term GPA of 3.0 or above, they are allowed to continue in the MSW program; however, they must still have the overall cumulative GPA of 3.0 or above by the end of the next semester or they will be disqualified from the University.
+If at the end of the second semester the student has attained a 3.0 or better on all work attempted at San Diego State University, academic probation will be lifted. (https://registrar.sdsu.edu/students/academic\status/grad-probation-disqualification)

-Consequences for "No Credit" Grades in Field Coursework
+Consequences of "No Credit" Grades in Field Coursework